pawel-guz/Specto-Receiver/README.md

 # Specto-Receiver
 Source code for a DIY micro-board receiver for [Specto Music Visualizer](https://github.com/pawel-guz/Specto/blob/master/readme.md#specto-music--visualizer) visualizer.
-### Note: This version hasn't been tested with the latest version of Specto.
+#### Note: This version hasn't been tested with the latest version of Specto.

+## Board
+This code is compatible with NodeMCU v1.0 boards.
+It should also work with other boards based on ESP8266 WiFI modules.
+Basic functionality - connecting with PC over SerialPort will work with every Arduino-like board.

+If you look for simple solution see: [simple circuit instructions](https://github.com/pawel-guz/Specto/blob/master/readme.md#example-circuit).